hildogjr/KiCost/docs/usage.rst

       -rt [num_retries], --retries [num_retries]
                             Specify the number of attempts to retrieve part data from a website.
+      --user
+                            Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)